racker/salus-telemetry-envoy/README.md

     # This is intended for consuming output from filebeat
     # This ingestor can be disabled by setting this to an empty value, but will render the filebeat
     # agent unusable.
+    # The port can be set to 0 or left off to allow any available port to be used.
     bind: localhost:5044
   telegraf:
     json: